DaveMBush/davembush.github.io/source/_posts/how-to-avoid-binding-to-computed-values-in-angular.md

 By doing this, Angular can see that the variable that is passed to it has changed, or not, and can determine when the code needs to be recomputed.

-## onChange()
+## ngOnChanges()

-Another way you might achieve the same goal is by trapping the `onChange()` event for the component.
+Another way you might achieve the same goal is by trapping the `ngOnChanges()` event for the component.

 Many times, any value that we would compute in a method or property to be pulled from the template is only going to change if an `@input` value changed.

-Instead of pulling the value and computing it on every change detection cycle, you can listen for the dependency during the onChange event and assign the new value to a class field and have your template look at the field instead.
+Instead of pulling the value and computing it on every change detection cycle, you can listen for the dependency during the `ngOnChanges` event and assign the new value to a class field and have your template look at the field instead.

 Be careful though.
-If you are lazy and recompute the field every time `onChange()` is called, you really haven't gained anything by it.  `onChange()` will pass into you exactly what changed and you can use that to determine if the value should be recomputed.
+If you are lazy and recompute the field every time `ngOnChanges()` is called, you really haven't gained anything by it.  `ngOnChanges()` will pass into you exactly what changed and you can use that to determine if the value should be recomputed.

 ## NgRX Store Selector